A freelance holiday isn’t quite the same as a holiday for people with a traditional job…

 Find out ahead of time what the average internet speed is in your destination; If it is considerably slower than you’re used to, you can either mentally prepare yourself, or do the heavy duty work ahead of time (such as downloading big files and completing software updates), saving the lighter tasks for your trip.

-You can check the typical internet speeds for mobile and fixed broadband, by country, here.
+You can check here for the typical internet speeds for mobile and fixed broadband, by country.